chonyeagoro/Project_-1/README.md

 This dataset, titled “Jobs and Salaries in Data Science,” is sourced from https://www.kaggle.com/datasets/hummaamqaasim/jobs-in-data/download?datasetVersionNumber=6.
 It compiles data from both internal survey submissions and openly disclosed job salaries.

+Key insights and Recommendations

+The more experience you have, the more money you usually make.
+This is especially true for jobs in Machine Learning and AI, where pay can go from $93,000 for beginners to $207,000 for top positions.

+The best-paying jobs in data are in Machine Learning and AI, Data Science and Research, Data Engineering, and Leadership roles.
+Data Analyst jobs pay well, but there are other data jobs that pay more.

+Jobs in BI (Business Intelligence) and Visualization pay a bit more than Data Analysis jobs, even though they often require similar skills and job duties.

+If you're starting out as a Data Analyst, the best countries for salary are the United States ($77,000), the United Kingdom ($58,000), and Germany ($57,000).
+But remember, this doesn't consider how expensive it is to live in these countries.

+Whether you work in an office or from home doesn't really change how much you get paid.
+But, not many people in the study work in a mix of both, so it's hard to say for sure.